Terry's story

 Scoliosis, decompression and fusion surgery

-Spinal deformity surgery helps Theresa get "better and better"
+Spinal deformity surgery helps Terry get "better and better"

 "I was getting worse and worse," Terry says, "and now I'm getting better and better."